glacier-modding/glaciermodding.org/docs/modding/customcampaigns/geometry_new.md

 ## Creating new geometry
 Reusing in-game assets is useful, but sometimes you need to create your own 3D assets.
 For this will use blender, with the [Glacier 2 Blender Add-on](../../blender).

-> If you'd like an example you can refer to [modland.blend](resources/modland.blend).
-Note, this reference example is called Modland.
+> If you'd like an example you can refer to you can load this blender file: [modland.blend](resources/modland.blend).
+Note, this reference example is called `Modland`, not `Modtown`.

 After installing the add-on, open Blender.